digitickets/lalit/README.md

 I've added additional unit tests via a generator (so probably too many tests)

+# Extended usage

+## Alternative labelling

+As of v3.2.0, the `init()` method has been expanded to allow the labels used in the output `XML2Array::createArray()` and the input to `Array2XML::createXML()` to be changed.
+Any value, where `null` is supplied will revert to the default value.

 # Version History

 Please read the [CHANGELOG](CHANGELOG.md) document.